-Always double check the rules for your country meaning the passport that you hold.
-Some countries whose citizens are exempted from Vietnam visa for 30 days; some countries have 15 days visa exemption and the others are limited from getting Vietnam visa on arrival.
+Always double check the Vietnam visa requirements for your nations.
+Some countries whose citizens are exempted from Vietnam visa for 30 days; some have 15 days and the others are limited from getting Vietnam visa on arrival.

-Decide how long you want to stay for.
-If it is 15 days or less you can possibly receive a 15 days days visa free exemption, you can just turn up with your passport.
+Making a plan how long you will stay in Vietnam.
+If it is 15 days or less you may receive a 15 days days visa free, you can just turn up with your passport.
 The 15 days start from the day you enter and that day is day 1.
 You must leave on or before day 15.
 For instance, if you arrive on March 2nd, you must leave before midnight on March 16th, remembering to count March 2nd as day 1.
 For overstaying 1 – 2 days, you can pay the fine fee at the airport when you leave the country.

 The countries whose citizens can take advantage of 15 – 30 day visa free are: